jlouis/graphql-erlang/README.md

 `YVal` will be `null`.
 If the client supplies, e.g., `{ x: 2.0, y: 7.0 }` the map `#{ <<"x">> => 2.0, <<"y">> => 7.0 }` will be provided.

+#### Tips & Tricks

+The execute function allows you to make object-level generic handling of fields.
+If, for example, your `SrcObj` is a map, you can do generic lookups by using the following handler:

+    execute(_Ctx, Obj, Field, _Args) ->
+        case maps:get(Field, Obj, not_found) of
+          not_found -> {ok, null};
+          Val -> {ok, Val}
+        end.

+As this is very common, the GraphQL system currently supplies a shorthand for this:

+    execute(_Ctx, _Obj, _Field, _Args) ->
+        default.

+*NOTE:* This shorthand may be removed in a future major version as it turns out it can be handled quite easily by the programmer in a generic way.
+The assumption a `SrcObj` is of `map()` type is a limitation that doesn't necessarily hold true.
+If your database backend is Mnesia, it is likely to be a record for instance.

+Another trick is to use generic execution to handle "middlewares" - See the appropriate section on Middlewares.

 # System Architecture

 Most other GraphQL servers provide no type->module mapping.
 Rather,